flimflam-austin/hugo-cms-test/site/content/quick_reads/20180823-18-08-16-the-queen/index.md

     _key: card-5-256856c6-4e17-4bb3-a429-fc8f32522813
   - order: 5
     body: >-
-      > ‘Falling out of love is like losing weight.
-It’s a lot easier putting it on than taking it off.’
+      > "Falling out of love is like losing weight.
+It’s a lot easier putting it on than taking it off."